 The kino-eye, however, is not transparent, in that it also foregrounds its own construction as formal intervention, as mediation, and hence adds artistic value to whatever is being created.
 As Dawson argues, Vertov proclaimed ‘primacy of the camera itself (the ‘kino-eye’) over the human eye […] He clearly saw it as some kind of innocent machine that could record without bias or superfluous aesthetic considerations (as would, say, its human operator) the world as it really was’.

 Vertov’s influence on film has been widely discussed and remarked upon, but interestingly his work also consciously or unconsciously inspired the practice of videoblogging.
 Videobloggers followed one or more of Vertov’s elements in their work.
 Whether they explored everyday life, interactions with other videobloggers, stories with clear conventional narratives or more experimental videos, they told me their cameras – like the kino-eye – acted as an extension of their own eyes looking out on the world, catching life candidly and often blind to traditional cinematic conventions.
-Like Vertov, the videobloggers didn’t try to hide the camera, technology and tools used as part of their practice.
+Like Vertov, the videobloggers didn’t try to hide the camera, technology and tools they used as part of their practice.
 Instead, by making these elements part of the aesthetic itself, they added a specific Vertovian vernacular aesthetic to their work that has subsequently become recognisable.

 It would be fair to say that the history of moving images presents a series of cyclical phenomena, or repeating commonplaces – which, when placed side by side, might induce in the media historian a sense of déjà vu.
 Erkki Huhtamo uses as an example the similar reactions from the audience watching Étienne Gaspard Robertson’s Fantasmagorie shows in Paris towards the end of the 18th century, and the first presentation of the Cinématographe by the Lumiére brothers, famously showing a train arriving at a train station (L'Arrivée d'un train à La Ciotat, 1895).
 Huhtamo also draws similarities to a more recent display of such immersive performances, the ‘stereoscopic movie spectacle Captain EO, the ‘onslaughting’ aspect of which has been enhanced – in addition to the customary 3-D effects – by laser beams, which are released as if from the screen world to the audience space’.
 What connects these seemingly different experiences, is what Huhtamo calls topoi, what he refers to as commonplace formulas that act as ‘building blocks of cultural tradition’.